Engee documentation

 Details

-The error between the output and desired signals, returned as a scalar or column vector.
+The error between the output and the desired signal, returned as a scalar or column vector.

 The error signal has the same data type as the desired signal.

-The goal of the RLS filter is to minimise this error.
-The block adapts its coefficients, aiming for their optimal values that give an output signal that closely matches the desired signal.
+The purpose of the RLS filter is to minimize this error.
+The unit adapts its coefficients, aiming at their optimal values, which give an output signal that closely matches the desired signal.

 Data types